aigagror/badmintonforfun/Documentation/Ranked Play.md

 ### Both people challenge each other
 The pair shall play a match.
 The winner receives a point towards their “Win” score.
 The loser gets nothing.

 The players, score, and date of the match shall be recorded.
+A video recording of the game may also be recorded (see below for more details)

 Only certain players (e.g. board members) can record and submit the result of matches.